REI Co-op Big Haul Review

 Our Analysis and Test Results

 The REI Big Haul 90L scores well across the board with its lightweight construction, comfortable and versatile carrying capabilities, and well-designed extra features.
-It is a capable and impressive bag that comes at a reasonable price, but lacks a little in durability compared to other models, and doesn't have any standout features to propel it into our top rankings.
-Most general travelers will still be quite pleased with the Big Haul's versatile design and accessible price.
+It is a capable and impressive bag that comes at a reasonable price.
+With its newly updated durability specifications and a small weight reduction, this duffel becomes a competitor with some of the more expensive bags on the market.
+Most general travelers will be quite pleased with the Big Haul's versatile design and accessible price.
+The fact that it is now made with recycled materials adds sustainability to its list of attractive qualities.

 Ease of Transport